"The sport you witness here will change you. Not just for now, but forever."

 IPC delegates (including its president, Sir Phillip Craven) are also honorary members of the IOC.
 Recent Paralympics have also shared most of the same organizing staff as well.

-2012 also had character overlap with auto racing; Alex Zanardi, who had a Career-Ending Injury at an Indy Car race in September 2001, has recently perused a career in hand-cycling.
+2012 also had character overlap with auto racing; Alex Zanardi, who had a Career-Ending Injury at an Indy Car race in September 2001 (losing both his legs), has recently pursued a career in hand-cycling.
 He would win gold in the men's road time trial event.
-Curiously, it was held at Brands Hatch, a track that he's raced before ... in an adapted touring car, of course.
+Curiously, it was held at Brands Hatch, a track that he's raced before ... both in a standard racing car before his injury, and in an adapted touring car after it.
 With no British riders in said event, many British fans rooted for him instead.

 Thomas Bach, current IOC president, made a cameo at the 2014 opening ceremony